No Limits, Only Possibilities

 Adam has lived in Dartford all his life, attending West Hill Primary School and Dartford Grammar School for Boys.
 He is a Safeguarding Manager for a Local Authority and has spent a significant part of his career working with vulnerable young people and adults from troubled backgrounds.
 Adam is married with 3 children, the youngest of whom is currently at West Hill.

 Niki has worked in the education sector for twelve years and has a depth of knowledge around school data and pupil progress.
-Niki also has a particular interest in special educational needs (SEN) and currently works supporting a child with SEN.
+Niki also has a particular interest in special educational needs and disability (SEND) and currently works supporting a child with SEND.

 Niki is married with three children who have all attended West Hill School over a period of 18 years and has seen lots of changes during that time!